rss2026-2/final_challenge2026/README.md

 Please note that Hough Transforms will very likely be useful; helpful resources are [here](https://towardsdatascience.com/lines-detection-with-hough-transform-84020b3b1549) and [here](https://docs.opencv.org/3.4/d9/db0/tutorial_hough_lines.html).

-Reach out early for help!
+Start early and check in with us as you go!
 We don't want your snail looking like this:

 <img src="media/snail_race_3.jpg" width="400"/>